-All of us will at some point in our lives run afoul of a particularly annoying insect looking to sink their fangs into our skin.
+All of us will, at some point in our lives, run afoul of a particularly annoying insect looking to sink their fangs into our skin.
 Whether as a defensive reaction to our encroaching on their space or as an attempt to feast upon our blood, insect bites are seemingly unavoidable.
 More than being an annoyance, bites can lead to skin irritation and allergic reactions, as well as viral and bacterial infections.
-But surely dogs, with their protective fur coats, must be immune to such irritation?
+But surely, dogs, with their protective fur coats, must be immune to such irritation?

 Can Dogs Get Bug Bites?

 Even our furry best friends fall victim to insect bites quite regularly.
 In fact, many types of insects prefer the cover afforded by a dog’s coat, under which they can go about their business unmolested.
-Because of this, it is wise to exercise caution when handling a dog that is harboring a significant number of biting insects, as they can quickly spread to other animals that comes into contact with it.
+Because of this, it is wise to exercise caution when handling a dog that is harboring a significant number of biting insects, as they can quickly spread to other animals that come into contact with them.

 Does My Dog Have Bug Bites?

 There are myriad issues that can cause a dog significant skin irritation, making it hard to determine if their discomfort is due to bites or some other cause.
 However, there are some telltale signs that you can look for in order to confirm insect activity (besides seeing the bugs themselves).

 The first of these is the presence of small red welts on the surface of the dog’s skin, which may often appear as clusters of isolated dots instead of a large rash or blisters (such as those caused by nettles or poison ivy).
 Some insects can also leave behind droppings, which will appear as small black and red balls on the surface of the skin.
 The third distinctive symptom is the presence of egg casings on the skin, which range in color from black to grey and indicate the presence of a parasitic infestation such as fleas.